aniruddha0pandey/RRS/README.md

 # RRS
-This is a Unique "Railway Registration System" Website with Experimental Payloads!!<br>
+This is a Unique "Railway Reservation System" Website with Experimental Payloads!!<br>
-See it working <a href="https://aniruddha0pandey.github.io/RRS/">live</a>!
+See it working <a href="https://aniruddha0pandey.github.io/RRS/">live</a>!<br>
+This website is not yet completed and is in a procedure of development.